chandrasa2014/Coins-Blockchain-App/README.md

 $ yo hyperledger-composer
 This will shoot out a series of questions as follows.
 You’ll be required to use your arrow keys to navigate through the answers.

-Step 1: Outline your Business Network
-Our Business Network Definition (BND) consists of the data model, transaction logic, and access control rules.
-The data model and access control rules are coded in domain specific language (which is very simple to catch up with).
-The transaction logic will be coded in JavaScript.
-To create a BND, we need to create a suitable project structure on disk.
-We will create a skeleton business network using Yeoman.
-To create a project structure, open your terminal and run the following command:
-$ yo hyperledger-composer
-This will shoot out a series of questions as follows.
-You’ll be required to use your arrow keys to navigate through the answers.

  ![image](https://user-images.githubusercontent.com/23340083/40094508-79b02baa-5895-11e8-935b-865de2c3e2a3.png)

 Step 2.1: Coding out Business Network (models/coins.cto)

 ![image](https://user-images.githubusercontent.com/23340083/40094753-c41ffdf4-5896-11e8-8bb7-9cabab7421a8.png)